RefaelSheffer/WhiteMetal-State/README.md

 for the current synthetic data path, and the structure is ready for real API fetchers when credentials are available.

+### Cadence and decomposition
+- The STL decomposition stored in `public/data/perf/decomposition.json` helps validate the dominant cycle length (period) baked into the backtest.
+If you adjust the `period` parameter in `engine/main.py` or downstream components, rerun `python main.py` to regenerate the decomposition and confirm the frequency assumptions.

+### Toward real-time detection
+- GitHub Actions can schedule `python main.py` roughly once per day.
+For near-real-time event detection, run the script on a persistent host (e.g., hourly) and publish the refreshed JSON artifacts to `public/data/` so the static dashboard always reflects the newest signal and decomposition.

 ## Directory layout
 - `engine/` – data fetchers, event/decision logic, performance calculation.
 - `public/data/` – published artifacts read by the static site.